oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 In this task, We download the files in the Cloud Shell.
 Thi

 1. Copy and paste the following command in the Cloud Shell to download the load generating files.
-The JMX file contains the test plan, defining the parameters and behavior of the load test, while the Python (py) file will be used to increate the CpuLoad.
+The JMX file contains the test plan, defining the parameters and behavior of the load test, while the Python (py) file will be used to increase the CpuLoad.

     ```bash
     <copy>curl -O https://objectstorage.uk-london-1.oraclecloud.com/p/efQcFhIIGIGAUeiBmC2KWJnmDS8a34GQkLaln4lSEIghkkZ0jyvgNqwIjrnBuj4b/n/lrv4zdykjqrj/b/ankit-bucket/o/autoscale-workshop.zip